rosell-dk/htaccess-capability-tester/README.md

 Detect `.htaccess` capabilities through live tests.

-NOTE: the API in the master branch is currently undergoing a lot of change
+NOTE: the API in the master branch has been dramatically changed in comparison to the 0.6 release.
+It is stabilizing and I expect a 0.7 release in a few days.

 There are cases where the only way to to learn if a given `.htaccess` capability is enabled / supported on a system is by examining it "from the outside" through a HTTP request.
 This library is build to handle such testing easily.